quadradosim/Mouts/README.md

 Run Front-end

 	The front-end application is inside folder Web/TestMountTi.
-Change SERVER_URL at the Web/TestMountTi/config.json () with the right API url.
+Change SERVER_URL at the Web/TestMountTi/src/config.json () with the right API url.
+	And change de TOKEN with the value in (this token will be use in front-end).
 At the prompt get in Web/TestMountTi folder and run code below

 		npm run dev